Call 112

 - Wait calmly for an answer.
 Do not hang up, or you will end up in the queue again.

-- Provide the exact address (city, street, number, intersection, special access, etc.) and possibly the easiest way to get there.
+- Provide the exact address (city, street, number, intersection, special access, etc.) and, if possible, the easiest way to get there.
 If you are not calling from the scene of the incident, tell this to the operator as well.

 - Describe what happened (fire, accident, aggression, burglary, heart attack, etc.).